jackatcl/introCV-Spring2025/index.md

 grade) + class participation and attendance (5%) + lab participation and attendance (5%).
 Deliverables should be submitted using the brightspace site and is due at the end of the day (11:59pm ET) on the dates given.
 There will be **no extension allowed** unless prior communication and agreements are made with the instruction team.

 **Assignments (50%)** \
-HW 1 (Released on 1/31, Due 2/20): Camera Calibration \
+HW 1: Camera Calibration \
-HW 2 (Released on 2/21, Due 3/13): Canny Edge Detection \
+HW 2: Canny Edge Detection \
-HW 3 (Released on 3/18, Due 4/11): Weak Calibration, Essential Matrices \
+HW 3: Weak Calibration, Essential Matrices \
+HW 4: Mean Shift

 **Final Project (40%)** \
 The projects will consist of choosing a paper (or multiple relevant papers) related to the contents of the class (but not covered in class), implement the methods, and provide experiment results illustrating the method along with comparisons to related work. **Projects can be done individually or in groups of at most 3 people.**